usegalaxy-eu/website/_posts/2022-04-19-towards-sustainable-storage.md

 - elixir
 ---

-tl;dr: Research groups and networks can include their own storage into the Europan Galaxy server and decide about quota and data policies.
+tl;dr: Research groups and networks can include their own storage into the European Galaxy server and decide about quota and data policies.

 <hr/>